-Getting into college can be a competitive business, especially if your student is aiming for a top tier school.
-Bringing a college coach on board to help them navigate the admissions process could increase their odds of gaining entry into their dream university.
+Getting into college can be a competitive business, especially if your student is aiming for a top-tier school.
+Bringing a college coach on board to help them navigate the admissions process could increase their odds of landing a spot at their dream university.

 However, hiring a college coach can come with a hefty price tag.
 Before you commit to paying for the services, it's important to calculate your potential return on investment.

-Generally, the college coach's number one job is helping a student to achieve their end goal of getting into school.
+Generally, the college coach's number-one job is helping a student to achieve their end goal of getting into the school of their choice.
 They do that by offering personalized advice to help students in selecting and applying for colleges.
-They can also help guide students' decision-making when it comes to things like extracurricular activities, curriculum choices and college essay topics.
+They can also help guide students' decision-making when it comes to things like extracurricular activities, curriculum choices, and college essay topics.

 All of these services can be offered through one-on-one coaching sessions, which can be conducted in person or online.
 Coaches can also provide additional support via email or phone, so you're not limited to only working with admissions consultants in your local area.

 One of the most important aspects of college planning is considering the cost.
-Hiring a professional college coach can add on to the total of what you spend to help your child get an education.
+Hiring a professional college coach can add to the total of what you spend on your child's education.

-The fees can vary widely, based on the coaching or consulting firm you choose and the suite of services your student needs.
-Some coaches charge hourly, others charge a flat fee when you purchase a coaching package.
-Hourly charges can easily run $200 or more, while packages can range from $1,000 for basic coaching services, up to $10,000 for more comprehensive services.
-In one extreme case, a family was charged $1.5 million by a coaching firm to help their student gain admission to an Ivy League school.
+The fees can vary widely depending on the coaching or consulting firm you choose and the suite of services your student needs.
+Some coaches charge hourly rates, while others bill a flat fee when you purchase a coaching package.
+Hourly charges can easily run between $85 to $350, while comprehensive packages can range from $850 to $10,000.
+In one extreme case, a coaching firm charged one family $1.5 million to help their student gain admission to an Ivy League school.

-Paying an additional $10,000 for coaching services may strain your budget if you're already planning to spend thousands of dollars to cover tuition, fees and other costs of attendance.
-On the other hand, spending $1,000 for college coaching may be within your budget.
+Paying an additional $10,000 for coaching services may strain your budget if you're already planning to spend tens of thousands of dollars to cover tuition, fees, and other costs of attendance.
+On the other hand, spending $850 for college coaching may be more within your budget.

 Is Hiring a College Coach Worth It?

-This is really the biggest question to ask and the answer depends largely on your student's goals and what you expect the end result of coaching to be.
+The value of a college coach depends largely on your student's goals and what you expect the result of coaching to be.

 College coaches don't guarantee that your student will be admitted to their dream school, so you're taking a gamble in paying for their services.
-There are many factors that can influence whether a student is admitted to a prestigious or highly competitive school, including:
+Many factors can influence whether a student is admitted to a prestigious or highly competitive school, including:

 - Academic record